Bundaberg West

 An assessment of population growth drivers in Bundaberg West reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of Bundaberg West is estimated at around 2,761 as of February 2026.
-This reflects an increase of 165 people since the 2021 Census, which reported a population of 2,596 people.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Bundaberg West as of February 2026 is around 2,761.
+This reflects an increase of 165 people (6.4%) since the 2021 Census, which reported a population of 2,596 people.
 The change is inferred from the resident population of 2,743 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 15 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,061 persons per square kilometer.
-Bundaberg West's growth rate of 6.4% since the census positions it within 2.7 percentage points of the Rest of Qld (9.1%).
-Population growth for the suburb was primarily driven by overseas migration contributing approximately 87.0% of overall population gains during recent periods.
+This level of population equates to a density ratio of 1,061 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Bundaberg West's 6.4% growth since census positions it within 2.7 percentage points of the Rest of Qld (9.1%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 87.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Moving forward with demographic trends, the suburb is expected to grow by around 200 persons to reach approximately 2,961 by 2041, reflecting an increase of 6.8% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+Considering the projected demographic shifts, a population increase just below the median of Australian non-metropolitan areas is expected, with Bundaberg West expected to increase by 203 persons to reach an estimated population of around 2,964 by 2041 based on aggregated SA2-level projections, reflecting an increase of 6.7% in total over the 17 years.

 Frequently Asked Questions - Population